The traditional women's kimono is an emblem of Japanese culture and history.

 This kimono dress is very appreciated for its lightness, its oversized and ample cut, as well as for the softness of the material.
 This makes it a kimono for inside occasions that is super pleasant to wear.
 Some people use it as a night kimono dress or a kimono pyjama with long or short sleeves!
 The kimono babydoll is perfect to feel comfortable at home.
 Choose a short or long kimono according to your desire!

 This kimono is the traditional Japanese suit worn by women when they graduate!
 It is a silk kimono with bright colors.
 Each Japanese pattern is painted or embroidered.
 The sleeves are so long, they almost touch the ground!

 5. Kimono Homongi

 Homongi translates as visiting suit.
-It is the traditional Japanese garment worn by married women.
+It's the traditional Japanese outfit worn by married women.
 This kimono is identifiable by its short sleeves.
 Historically, this kimono sleeve was used to carry out household chores of everyday life.